Protecting Your Church or Synagogue Against Violence

 SDF membership can help protect your Church or Synagogue from the civil litigation that follows a place of worship shooting.

-Protect your Church or Synagogue, Pastor or Rabbi, Plus up to 8 others on the security team.
+Protect your Church or Synagogue, Pastor or Rabbi, Plus other members or staff.

 Church & Synagogue shootings happen often enough that there is a national shooting data base.
 No denomination is immune.

 People continue to die at the hands of violent intruders in houses of worship.
 Since 1999 violent episodes at churches and other places of worship have begun to escalate with alarming frequency.